learn-co-curriculum/while-and-until-looping-readme/README.md

 ## Objectives

-1. Understand the `while` construct and how it implements looping
+1. Describe the `while` construct and how it implements looping
-2. Understand the `until` looping construct
+2. Describe the `until` looping construct

 ## `while`

 The `while` construct is a little different from the loop construct that we looked at earlier.
 The `while` construct will keep executing a block as long as a specific condition is `true`.

-Remember our long and repetitiously-counting code that used `if` statements to count from `0` to `20`?
+Let's look at a long and repetitiously-counting code that uses `if` statements to count from `0` to `20`?
 Well, we can refactor that into simple, readable, *short* code with the `while` construct:

 ```ruby
 counter = 0